samhvw8/Cdatastructures/README.md

 # C Basic

-*This repo consist of my program C Basic course in ICT58,HUST*
+*This repo consist of my program in C Basic course in ICT58,HUST*